18 Must-Have Negotiation Skills For Procurement Professionals

 Global sourcing is the process where businesses source goods or services in the global market to acquire the highest level of efficiency.

-The focus of global sourcing is to find cheaper materials or services while maintaining the exact quality standards.
+The focus of global sourcing is to source materials or services that are cheap while maintaining the exact quality standards.
 Numerous suppliers who offer cheap yet quality products can only be found overseas.

 9. Low-cost country sourcing

 This process involves finding materials with lower production and labor costs.
-Low-cost country sourcing is focused on cutting down the operating expense of an organization.
+Low-cost country sourcing is focused on cutting down the operating expenses of an organization.

 China is the go-to country for many businesses.
 China has many factories that offer lower manufacturing and labor costs.